 Cost of Living

-The living costs in Belgium are dependent on which part of the country you live.
+The living costs in Belgium are dependent on which part of the country you live in.
 Nevertheless, the cost of living in this country of waffles, chocolates and beers is quite low compared to other European countries.
 There are accommodations on campus and private residences.
 The university accommodation is quite cheaper than the private residence.
-Averagely, your living expenses might cost between €750 and €1 100 per month and covers for accommodation, feeding, travels and other expenses.
+Averagely, your living expenses might cost between €750 and €1 100 per month and covers accommodation, feeding, travel and other expenses.

 You could also get a part-time job to augment your expenses while studying.